 Within Yourself and the Natural World

-A Place of Wonder allows us to point our youth towards finding wonder within themselves and the natural world.
-Exposure provided will have lasting impact on the “whole person” while they assist other individuals and contribute to our communities.
+A Place of Wonder allows us to point our youth towards finding wonder within themselves and the natural world… to value themselves and be valued as members of the Earth community.
+Exposure to a supportive and flexible learning community provides lasting impact on the “whole-person” while they assist other individuals and contribute to our communities.
 Our goals are accomplished through educational programs and consulting services in collaboration with our local schools and community partners.

 “If there can be such a thing as instinctual memory, the consciousness of land and water must lie deeper in the core of us than any knowledge of our fellow beings.
 We were bred of the earth before we were born of our mothers.
 Once born, we can live without our mothers or our father or any other kin or any friend, or even human love.
 We cannot live without the earth or a part from it, and something is shriveled in man’s heart when he turns away from it and concerns himself only with the affairs of men.” —Marjorie Kinnan Rawlings